CheeseCube312/CCubes-IR-channel-swap-.xmp-profile-creator/README.md

 - This projects files
 - a .dcp Profile that extends white-balance
-- Python not required: if missing portable version will be downloaded automatically
+- Python not required: if missing, portable version will be downloaded automatically (all platforms)

 ## How this works